JeanCarletta/HeatHack-Sessions/church-resources.md

 Church buildings have received special consideration just because they are so difficult.

+- TODO:  fast variations in temperature are bad for the building and its contents, especially the organ, but it's very difficult to heat them slowly if it's just once a week.
+Also be very careful of organs during the installation and snagging of new heating systems.
+It's depressingly common for organs to get damaged by installers turning the heating on and leaving it running uncontrolled 24/7 until they have an electrician available or because there's just much more heat reaching the organ - you have to watch carefully during any major change in how you operate the building.

 - TODO - Church of England resources

 - [Church Heating - Practical Considerations (with Andrew MacOwan)](https://youtu.be/Wx8lq-ogl8M)